 Jeff died peacefully on Saturday, July 13 at Agrace Hospice in Fitchburg.
 Jeff lived a large and colorful life and he will always be remembered for his love of family and friends, and of course, the Green Bay Packers, Badgers, and Brewers.
 Jeff also loved beaches, babes, and brews.
 A perfect day for Jeff would include all three!
 He brought immense fun, laughter, and great adventures to all who knew him and who were fortunate to have the opportunity to hang out with him, even if only once.
 He was an authentic soul; one who believed a life well lived was a life worth living.

-To send flowers in memory of Jeffrey Collas, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Jeffrey Dean "Jeff" Collas, please visit our Heartfelt Sympathies Store.

 There is a quote by Hunter S. Thompson that sums up Jeff’s view on life and he unapologetically lived his life accordingly: